Synchronous endpoints return download URLs in the same request. Use async jobs when the batch is large or processing may exceed your request timeout.

 Synchronous vs async

-Use synchronous conversion when the user is waiting on a small number of files and you want the result immediately.
-Use async jobs for larger batches, heavier media, or flows where the user can leave the page while Convertly workers process the files.Immediate results
+Use synchronous conversion when the user is waiting on a small number of image, document, or archive files and you want the result immediately.
+Use async jobs for larger batches, video, audio, heavier media, or flows where the user can leave the page while Convertly workers process the files.Immediate results

 Use